Suleman-814/Web_Dev_Projects/README.md

 #Web Development Projects

-This repository contains various web development projects I've worked on while learning.
+This repository contains various web development projects which i have made during my learning of we technologies.